-Caretakers and family members report that for most patients, music therapy is the best part of the day.
+Caretakers and family members report that, for many patients, music therapy is the best part of their day.

-Music therapy does more than help patients remember.
+Music therapy does more than help dementia patients remember.

-It helps alleviate depression, anxiety and agitation while improving brain function and overall quality of life.
-(80)
+It helps alleviate depression, anxiety, and agitation while improving brain function and overall quality of life.

-To learn more about how music therapy is changing the lives of elderly people with serious mental decline, I highly recommend the documentary Alive Inside: A Story of Music & Memory.
+To learn more about how music therapy changes the lives of elderly people in serious mental decline, I recommend the documentary Alive Inside: A Story of Music & Memory.

-You can rent the DVD on Netflix, or stream or buy it on Amazon.
+You can stream it or buy it on Amazon.

 This movie chronicles the astonishing experiences of nursing home patients whose brains have been reawakened by listening to the music of their youth.

-One of the most common questions people ask about music is: “What is the best kind of music to listen to?”.
+One of the common questions from people who want to use music to better themselves is: “What is the best kind of music to listen to?”